roaked/roaked.github.io/content/docs/code/bin-packing/particle-swarm-optimization.md

 {{< hint important >}}

-A similar approach for the code implementation was used for the [Genetic Algorithm](https://ricardochin.com/docs/code/bin-packing/genetic-algorithm/)
+A similar approach for the code implementation was used for the [GA](https://ricardochin.com/docs/code/bin-packing/genetic-algorithm/)

 {{< /hint >}}